 I make a goal of avoiding any and all sprays or powders.
 Even those considered “organic” still pose a threat to pollinators and beneficial insects.
 Instead, I look for permaculture-style methods to manage pests.

-Here’s a video about my success in defeating the vine borers.
+Here’s a video about my success in defeating vine borers.
 Can’t see the video?
 Click here to watch.

 Here are the strategies I used to overcome squash vine borers and grow a lovely squash harvest this year:

 1. Started seeds indoors and waited to transplant until seedlings were big and hearty.

 2. Planted early, hoping for a harvest before plants succumb to SVBs.